naominickerson/fault_tolerance_simulations/README.md

 The ```timespace``` parameter is a vector of two integers, that defines relative weightings between the time and space directions in the perfect matching attempt to correct this errors.
 This parameter should be optimised for the specific errors considered.
 The ```stabilizersNotComplete``` parameter gives the probability that a given stabilizer is not evaluated.
 For example if ```stabilizersNotComplete=0.01```, the code will simulate the even that 1% of stabilizer measurements are not recorded, and the correction procedure will attempt to fix the code without any information about those stabilizer measurements.

+# Solid state spin implementation of the surface code